OpenDiS/OpenDiS/doc/code_structure/modules.md

     * Can modify the network (e.g. topological operations)
     * Returns an updated state dictionary

-- Special core modules such as Force calculation and Mobility law modules have additional specifications to guarantee consistency of the implementations:
+- Special base modules such as Force calculation and Mobility law modules have additional specifications to guarantee consistency of the implementations:
     * Force calculations modules: see the [CalForce_Base](https://github.com/OpenDiS/OpenDiS/blob/main/python/framework/calforce_base.py) specification class.
     * Mobility law modules: see the [MobilityLaw_Base](https://github.com/OpenDiS/OpenDiS/blob/main/python/framework/mobility_base.py) specification class.

 - Compatibility and inter-operability between modules is maintained via the two following objects:
     * `DisNetManager`: container class that allows for co-existence and conversion between various dislocation network data structures.
 This allows for different modules to use their own data structures to manipulate the networks.
 See [DisNetManager class](data_structure/disnetmanager_class.md).
-    * `state` dictionary: dictionary containing all relevant parameters (e.g. materials parameters, simulation settings, nodal forces, etc.) pertaining to the state of a simulation / analysis.
+    * `state`: dictionary containing the global parameters (e.g. materials parameters, simulation settings, nodal forces, etc.) pertaining to the state of a simulation / analysis.
 Modules can communicate by writing/reading items into the state dictionary.
+See [State Dictionary](data_structure/state_dictionary.md).

 ### Building a simulation